nicolasvanz/2d-interactive-graphics-system/readme.md

  - The coordinates must follow the **MCF
  - If the first coordinate is connected to the last coordinate, the "is a closed object" checkbox must be marked
  - "Ok" button confirms the object creation
+ - Optionally, a rgb color code can be specified to create the object.
+The default is black.
+The code must follow one of the **RGBF.
+Note that tkinter does not support all color codes

 The "Transform Object" window is responsable for the object transformation functions (translation, rotation and scaling)
  - It must be checked which transformations are going to be aplied.